wdehoog/hutspot-ubports/docs/play-on-phone.md

 layout: default
 ---

+## Warning
+First a warning.
+A major problem is the audio getting choppy due to the phone being suspended when the display goes dark.
+Currently this is solved using a DBus call to `powerd` (requestSysState) by Hutspot when it is playing a track.
+If Hutspot crashes or quits it might not have notified `powerd` but powerd takes care of that (says [wiki](https://wiki.ubuntu.com/powerd).
+Now I still need to find a way to get the app resumed to update the media controls (being an Mpris player).

+But getting all this trickery working is too much asked for now so it is best you just use [UT Tweak Tool](https://open-store.io/app/ut-tweak-tool.sverzegnassi) and prevent app suspension for Hutspot.

 ## Librespot
 [Librespot](https://github.com/librespot-org/librespot) is a Spotify Connect player written in Rust.
 Hutspot has som extra functionality to use Librespot and reuse it's authorization data.